 My goal is to open a dialogue about the beliefs and ideologies that affect our lives, whether they are personal, political, or religious.
 My aim is to give voice to the dissonant questions that reside in all of us.
 This is a place for discussion and discovery about who we are as diverse human beings, how to make peace with ourselves, and how to make the world a better place.

 As you’ll see throughout the site, I’m a nerd.
 I went back to school and earned a master’s degree in education, where I focused on cognition, and transformative learning.
 I read books about the brain, biology, and the physical and psychological sciences on being human.
 I can usually be found walking my dog around the neighborhood in the mornings while I listen to lectures and books.
 I love to learn, to be challenged, and to connect the dots by writing about the things I study.

 As such, I’ve written dozens of articles and blogs as a contributor to The Huffington Post and The Good Men Project.
 I write mostly on the confluence of religion, politics, sexuality, and belief.
 I’m a member of the American Psychological Association, APA Division 15 Educational psychology, and the Society for the Psychological Study of Lesbian, Gay, Bisexual and Transexual Issues.
 But that doesn’t mean I don’t like to write a good story about life as a dad.

 My spouse, Abel, and his off-handed, witty comments are featured frequently in my books.
 Abel is a teacher at our local school district where he works with the visually impaired.
 His enormous heart is only matched by his gigantic sense of humor.
-Together, we live in Northern California with my youngest daughter who is a junior in high school.
-My oldest daughter is a freshman in college, putting us half way to an empty nest.
+Together, we live in Northern California with my youngest daughter, who is a senior in high school.
+My oldest daughter is a sophomore in college.